Tommy Dewey

 Thomas R. Dewey (born August 3, 1978) is an American actor, producer, and writer.
-He co-starred with Michaela Watkins in the Hulu original series Casual.
+He co-starred in the Hulu original series Casual.

 Early life

 Dewey was born in Birmingham, Alabama.
 He went to Mountain Brook High School, and graduated from the Woodrow Wilson School of Public and International Affairs at Princeton University.

 Career

-Dewey's first television role was in the Amanda Bynes sitcom What I Like About You.
-One of his breakout roles was playing opposite Mindy Kaling in the first season of the show The Mindy Project, where he played Josh Daniels, a lawyer who was one of the title character's love interests.
-As of 2015, Dewey co-stars in the Hulu original series Casual.
+Dewey's first television role was in sitcom What I Like About You.
+One of his breakout roles was playing in the first season of the show The Mindy Project, where he played Josh Daniels, a lawyer who was one of the title character's love interests.
+From 2015-18, Dewey co-starred in the Hulu original series Casual.